SunneyF/Lagrangian-Decomposition-for-Battery-Charging/README.md

 ## Overview
 This repository supports the scientific research presented in the manuscript titled "Accelerating Lagrangian Decomposition with Time-Block Reformulations for Large-Scale Charging of Swappable Batteries," authored by Sunney Fotedar, Jiaming Wu, Balázs Kulcsár, and Rebecka Jörnsten.

+## Required Files

+To ensure that the scripts in this repository function correctly, please make sure that the following Python files are present in your working directory:

+- `helper_function.py`: Contains utility functions used across multiple scripts.
+Import this file using `import helper_function as hf`.
+- `Solve_YS_New_test.py`: Contains the `solve_ys` function which is crucial for solving part of the model.
+- `Solve_YS_Original.py`: Includes the `solveYS_original` function, a variant of the model solving function.
+- `Full_Model_fix_y.py`: This file contains several important models and functions:
+  - `Full_Model_x_y`
+  - `Full_Model_BinP`
+  - `model_Px`
+  - `MinCostFlowNetwork_ORTools_News`
+  - `create_reference_matrix_and_count_switches`

+Make sure all the above files are downloaded and present in the directory from which you run the scripts.
+This ensures that all imports and module functions work seamlessly.

+### Main Script

 ## Data Files
 Data for this project is stored in JSON format.
 The files are named according to the template 'input_data_file_B_N_gamma', where `B` is the number of batteries, `N` is the number of ports, and `gamma` is a specific parameter related to the charging process.